-Guidelines for Team Activities
+4.2 Guidelines for Team Activities

-- 1. The instructor will form teams with 5-6 members in each team. - 2.
-Each team should elect one or two facilitators who are responsible for scheduling and handling team meetings. - 3.
+- 1. The instructor will form teams with 4-5 members in each team. - 2.
+Each team should elect one facilitator who is responsible for scheduling and handling team meetings. - 3.
 Team works will include one assigned case and one term project. - 4.
-Team members should collectively solve the assigned case and be prepared to present their analyses to the class.
+Team members should collectively solve the assigned case and be prepared to share their analyses with the class.
 At the time of case discussion, teams should submit a written report. - 5.
 Case report, no more than 4 double-space pages, should be divided into sections with proper titles.
 You should leave proper margin and use the font size of 12.
-The grade weights allocated to case report is 5%. - 6.
-Term project should be an in-depth study of a local company in either manufacturing or service industry.
-The study should include the following items: - a. general information including company size, main product lines, major competitors, customers, and suppliers. - b. primary processes - c. planning and control systems - d. strengths and weaknesses of their operations - e. recommendations for improvement - 7.
-A project proposal, no more than two double-space pages, is due on September 12.
-The proposal should at least include the following: - a. team number and members - b. title - c. reasons for selecting this company - d. identified main tasks - 8.
-A progress report, no more than two double-space pages, is due on October 14.
-The progress report should include, at least, the following: - a. title - b. meeting summary - c. current status - d. experienced difficulties - e. proposed solutions - 9.
-The findings of your project should be reported in: 1) a 15-minute oral presentation, and 2) a written report.
-The grade weights allocated to the presentation and report are 10% each. - 10.
-Project presentations will be held on November 4th and 7th. - 11.
-Your written project report, no more than 7 double-space pages, is due on Saturday, November 5th, before 5 p.m.
-You should leave proper margin and use the font size of 12. - 12.
-Each member is required to submit an evaluation of the contributions of all the members in the team.
-A student may receive lower grade if the evaluations indicate a lack of contribution.
+Due date of your report will be announced a week in advance.
+The grade weight allocated to the case report is 5%. - 6.
+Team is also required to conduct an in-depth study of a local company in either manufacturing or service industry.
+The study should include, but not limited to, the following items: - a. general information including company size, main product lines, major competitors, customers, and suppliers. - b. primary processes - c. planning and control systems - d. strengths and weaknesses of their operations - e. recommendations for improvement - 7.
+A one-page project proposal is due on September 15.
+The proposal should at least include the following: - a. name of the team and its members - b. name of the selected company - c. reasons for selecting this company - d. identified main tasks - 8.
+A progress report, no more than two double-space pages, is due on October 13.
+The progress report should include, at least, the following: - a. meeting summary - b. current progress - c. experienced difficulties - d. proposed solutions - 9.
+Your final project report, no more than 7 double-space pages, is due on Friday, November 6th, before 11 p.m.
+You should leave proper margin and use the font size of 12.
+The grade weight allocated to project report is 10%. - 10.
+Teams should submit all reports as e-mail attachments.
+There is no need to submit hard copies. - 11.
+Each team will present its project, in class, on Friday, November 6th.
+The objective of your presentation is to share your findings with the rest of the class.
+You have about 15 minutes to present your project.
+Not all team members must speak, but you should think of ways to involve people in useful ways.
+The grade weight allocated to project presentation is 10%. - 12.
+Each member is required to submit an evaluation of the contributions of all members in the team.
+A student may receive lower grade if evaluations indicate a lack of contribution.